Indiana Sopris Cushman: Career

-In May 1860, Indiana Sopris opened a school, becoming the first white woman to teach school in the city; she is credited as the first woman teacher in all of Colorado.
+In May 1860, Indiana Sopris opened a school, becoming the first white woman to teach school in the city.
+She is credited as the first woman teacher in all of Colorado.
 She also taught and served as assistant superintendent in the first Sunday School in the city, working with her sister and with Clara Brown.
 She was one of the twelve charter members of the city's first Congregational Church, with her mother and sister.

 She lived in Deadwood, South Dakota from 1878 to 1903, one of the first white women to reside there.
 She served on the History of Child-Saving Work Committee of the National Conference of Charities and Correction in 1893.
 She was an honorary president of the Society of Colorado Pioneers, and wrote historical articles about Denver in later life.

 Personal life

 Indiana Sopris married Samuel Cushman, a mining engineer and editor originally from Massachusetts, in 1866.
 They had three children, Charlotte, Irene, and George.
 Both Cushmans were active in the Congregational church in Deadwood, and in school affairs in the town.
 She was widowed in 1899, when Samuel died.
 Indiana Sopris Cushman died in Denver in 1925, aged 86 years.
 She was survived by her daughter Charlotte and by three of her brothers.

 Her grandson, Charlotte's son Roger Cushman Clark (1899-1995), was a model for the "Buster Brown" character, drawn by Richard F. Outcault.
-Sopris, Colorado, a ghost town now under water at Trinidad Lake State Park, was named for her brother Elbridge B. Sopris, an officer in the American Civil War and afterwards a mine owner in the area.
+Sopris, Colorado, a ghost town now under water at Trinidad Lake State Park, was named for her brother Elbridge B. Sopris, an officer in the American Civil War and afterward a mine owner in the area.